What is Hypertension, what are the challenges, and does it qualify as a disabiity?

 · Race: Africans and black people are at a higher risk of developing high blood pressure than white people.

 Hypertension & Disability

-There are no research findings or data which directly link any particular type of disability to hypertension risk.
-Persons with disability therefore face the same risk as the able-bodied.
+Currently, there are no research findings or data which directly link any particular type of disability to hypertension risk.
+Persons with disability, therefore, face the same risk as those without disabilities.

 Their physical inactivity could also link to constriction, clogging up of blood vessels and blood clots which can lead to hypertension.

-Complications associated with bowel movement and bladder control suffered by persons with disabilities are also hypertension risk factors.
-Such persons should keep such complications in check to minimize the risks of getting HBP.
+Complications associated with bowel movement and bladder control suffered by people with disabilities are also risk factors for hypertension.
+Such people should keep these complications in check to minimize the risks of getting HBP.

 Does Hypertension Qualify You for Disability Benefits?

 Hypertension itself does not qualify someone for disability benefits in many countries across the word.
 This is because hypertension does not fit within the definition of disability as stipulated in many disability and insurance laws.

 In Kenya for instance, disability is defined as "a physical, sensory, mental or other impairment, including any visual, hearing, learning or physical incapability, which impacts adversely on social, economic or environmental participation.”

 This definition does not qualify hypertension as a disability in Kenya thus people with hypertension do not qualify for disability benefits, unless if the hypertension results to a permanent disability like visual impairment.